GorillaSapiens/n/src/assembler/doc.md

 - simple source-level macros
 - multi-error reporting

-It is designed as a **final binary assembler**, not a relocatable object generator.
+It can operate in two modes:

+- **final binary assembly** with Intel HEX output
+- **relocatable object generation** with o65 output

+The Intel HEX path still behaves like a final binary assembler.
+The o65 path emits relocatable object files with imported/exported symbols and relocation records.

 ---